Sydney McLaughlin shatters 400 hurdles world record

 That was a race McLaughlin lost by a mere 0.07, and one that set her about making changes.

 Since connecting with coach Bobby Kersee, she has broken the record at last year’s Olympic trials (51.90), the Olympics (51.46) and nationals last month.
 (51.41).
-Now, this — a 1.4% improvement on a four-week-old record and a maiden voyage into times in the 50s.
+Now, this — a 1.4 percent improvement on a four-week-old record and a maiden voyage into times in the 50s.

 “I definitely thought it was possible,” Muhammad said.
 “And after that race, I think 49 is possible.”